 The Swiss cheese available in the U.S., called American Swiss, is sometimes mistaken for Emmental cheese.

-Swiss cheese is an aged cheese which means it is ripened through the addition of bacteria.
+This cheese is an aged cheese which means it is ripened through the addition of bacteria.
 Regarding its safety, there is no sufficient data available on the possible pathogenic effects of these bacteria (source: Journal of Food Protection).

-Swiss cheese is considered hard, although semi-hard is also available.
+It is considered hard, although semi-hard is also available.
 Like cheddar, Swiss cheese can be eaten by lactose-intolerant individuals because it contains little to no lactose.
 The lactose is removed during the production process (source: National Dairy Council).

 Is Swiss Cheese Pasteurized?

 Swiss cheese is one of the cheeses that can use raw milk, partially-pasteurized milk, or pasteurized milk.
-The necessary temperatures for each also vary.
+The necessary safe temperatures for each also vary.